Kitware/VTK/Documentation/docs/vtk_file_formats/vtkhdf_file_format/vtkhdf_specifications.md

 </div>

 :::{hint}
 Each block should describe a valid VTKHDF root node for a supported data types.
-Composite data types is, and will, not be supported.
+Composite data types are, and will, not be supported.
 :::

 ## Temporal Data